-Code of Conduct.
+Code of Ethics and Conduct.

 Our success depends on the highest standards of professionalism of all of our colleagues – in all our external dealings and in how we conduct ourselves in relation to other individuals.
 Upholding our ethical principles and guidelines is dependent on all colleagues understanding and observing them.

-1. Equal opportunities, respect, dignity & understanding
+1. Equal opportunities, respect, dignity and understanding

 All colleagues will have equal opportunities in their engagement.
 People will be recruited for their aptitude, skills, experience and ability.